Design

 Solar Array and Power

-To seal the net zero plan, TBDA placed a large solar array on the home’s southern-facing standing seam metal roof.
+To round out the net zero plan, TBDA placed a large solar array on the home’s south-facing standing-seam metal roof.

-Though powering the home and farm may sound like a large energy need, the clients’ organic regenerative approach to farming requires much less power, and they outsource refrigeration.
+Though powering the home and farm may sound like a hefty energy demand, the clients’ organic regenerative approach to farming requires much less power, and they outsource refrigeration.

 Architect: Tom Bassett-Dilley Architects